apkrelling/modisdatafetcher/README.md

 It downloads various time-steps of chlorophyll data and subsets them according to the user's area of interest.
 ### USAGE

-make sure you have a github account - MAYBE
+make sure you have a github account - MAAAYBE

 [Install GitHub CLI](https://github.com/cli/cli#installation) in your machine